Squidex/squidex-docs2/02-documentation/concepts/migrations.md

 ### General Process

-The migration process uses a version in the database to determinate whether an update is needed.
+The migration process uses a version in the database to determine whether an update is needed.

 This version is stored in the `Squidex` database (1) in the `Migration` (2) collection, where only a single document (3) exists.